ItsCrist1/EsolangApp/README.md

 ! - Goes in a random cardinal or intercardinal direction. <br/>
 $ - Removes the last number from the stack. <br/>
 § - Pushes the stack size as a number to the stack. <br/>
+¥ - Swaps the last two items of the stack <br/>

+## Clipboard
+c - Copies the last stack item <br/>
+x - Pops the last stack item and copies it <br/>
+v - Pushes the copied value to stack (zero by default) <br/>

 ## File Operations
 , - Gets the last two numbers, rounds them, and uses them as coordinates to look at the program board and pushes the character it founds at the x,y position to the stack.
 (First the program takes a number that will be **the x position** then a number that will be **the y position**).